Metallic Yarn – Guide To This Yarn Material & Best Uses

 What Do You Use It For?

 Wondering whether you should use it to make a project?
 Here’s why this fiber is used to make yarn.
 It’s often used for projects and things like bags, decoration items, accessories, knitted jewelry, and belts.
+It can be used for garments, but it’s not as common.

 Here is a video by Sandy Davis on a review of the Patons Metallic yarn.